magacula/my-spotify-insights/README.md

 - matplotlib: A package used to make plots.
 This only really matters since our test API will be using it to generate a pie chart

 ## Get Ready for Testing Runing in Local Machine
+- Backend:
+  - Save the changes, and redeploy in heroku
+  - If you made any changes to the structure of the database, or you don't have one yet, you need to reset/initialize the database
+    - To initialize the database (for the first time):
+        ```bash
+        flask init-db
+        ```
+    - To reset the database:
+        ```bash
+        flask init-db --drop
+        ```

 - Frontend:
-  - Save the changes, and redeploy in heroku

-- Backend:
   - If you ever made any changes to the frontend, you will need to build the whole frontend again to reflect the change
   - In **root folder**:
   ```bash